joergschultzelutter/mpad/docs/INSTALLATION.md

 ### API Access

-Currently, MPAD uses two APIs for its purposes:
+Currently, MPAD uses three APIs for its purposes:

 - aprs.fi
 - openweathermap.org
+- DAPNET API

-If you want to host your own MPAD instance, you need to acquire your personal API access keys for both APIs and add them to MPAD's API config file (```mpad_api_access_keys.cfg```).
+If you want to host your own MPAD instance, you need to acquire your personal API access keys for aprs.fi and openweathermap.org APIs and add these to MPAD's API config file (```mpad_api_access_keys.cfg```).
 An empty config template file is part of the repository.
+If you are not a registered DAPNET user, set the DAPNET callsign in the config file to N0CALL.
+When MPAD encounters this DAPNET user, it will refrain from sending content to DAPNET.

 Additionally, you also need to set your APRS-IS login credentials (callsign and passcode).
 By default, the login callsign is set to ```N0CALL``` which does permit the program to connect to APRS_IS in read-only mode.
 You can still receive and process messages (based on your filter settings' call signs).
 However, any outgoing message will not be sent to the user (via APRS-IS) but ends up in the program's log file.
 Setting the user's call sign to ```N0CALL``` will automatically enforce the program to enter read-only mode. ```aprsis_login_passcode``` is automatically set to ```-1``` and no data will be sent to APRS-IS.